-There are 3 basic types of epithelial cells.
-Each type is further categorized into simple type, if it is a single layer of cells, or stratified if arranged in multiple layers.
+There are three basic types of epithelial cells.
+Each of these types is further categorized into simple (if it is a single layer of cells) or stratified (if the cells are arranged in multiple layers).

 The squamous epithelium is made up of flattened cells.
 The simple squamous epithelium is present in areas of the body where diffusion, absorption, or filtration takes place, as the flattened structure of the cells decreases the diffusion pathway.
 The stratified squamous epithelium being multilayered protects the organs from mechanical or chemical insult.

 The cuboidal epithelium is made up of cuboid-shaped cells with a central nucleus.
-They are present in the areas of the body where the secretory function is required such as the pancreatic ducts.
+They are present in the areas of the body where secretory function is required, such as the pancreatic ducts.
 The columnar epithelium consists of elongated cells.
-These cells may have cilia present on their surface and form pseudo-stratified ciliated columnar epithelium.
-The cilia entrap particles and move them towards the external orifice, e.g., ciliated columnar epithelium in the airways.
+These cells may have cilia present on their surface and form pseudostratified ciliated columnar epithelium.
+The cilia entrap particles and move them toward the external orifice, e.g., ciliated columnar epithelium in the airways.

 Surfaces of Epithelial Cells

 An epithelial cell typically has four surfaces:

-- The apical surface, which faces the lumen.
-It is also known as the luminal border.
+- The apical surface, which faces the lumen; also known as the ‘luminal border’

-- The 2 lateral surfaces, through which 1 epithelial cell communicates with the epithelial cells on each side.
+- The two lateral surfaces, through which one epithelial cell communicates with the epithelial cells on each side

 - The basolateral surface, which is opposite to the apical surface and faces the basement membrane